The Stanley Conjecture Revisited: Windowing Conjecture

-\begin{example} We show that the Pieri rule (Theorem~\eqref{thm:pieri}) is a special case of the Window Lensing conjecture \eqref{conj:windowlensing}, in the form of the Simple Lensing property \eqref{corr:simplelensing}.
-We consider the earlier example (\eqref{ex:pieri}), however now we note that we can cancel several hooks in the fraction that appears within, to recover a simpler picture:
+\begin{example} We show that the Pieri rule~\eqref{thm:pieri} is a special case of the Simple Windowing Conjecture \eqref{conj:simplewindowing}.
+We consider the earlier example \eqref{ex:pieri}, however now we note that we can cancel several hooks in the fraction that appears within, to recover a simpler picture:

 We split this up according to the window $R = \meetjoin(\lambda/\mu)$:

 We see that this factor is precisely $\windfact_{R}$, as predicted by the conjecture.
 The remaining windowed (i.e. beige) boxes are filled in with the de-windowed basic Pieri rule,